lucacasonato/now-deno/README.md

 # now-deno

-> Now Deno builder - run Deno on `now`. 🦕 + λ = ❤️
+> Deno builder for Vercel - run Deno on `vercel`. 🦕 + λ = ❤️

-This builder allows you to run [Deno](https://deno.land) as a lambda on `now`.
+This builder allows you to run [Deno](https://deno.land) as a lambda on `vercel`.

 ## Usage

-If you're unfamiliar with `now` runtimes, please read the [runtime docs](https://vercel.com/docs/runtimes) first.
+If you're unfamiliar with `vercel` runtimes, please read the [runtime docs](https://vercel.com/docs/runtimes) first.
 This runtime can be used like any other Community Runtime.

 ```json
 // now.json